cfe-lab/MiCall/HACKING.md

 7. Click the Quick Auto-Config button.
 8. From the File menu, choose Import....
 Navigate down to Git: Projects from Git.
 9. Choose Clone URI, and paste this URI: https://github.com/emartin-cfe/fifo_scheduler.git
-10. Use the defaults, and select the new project wizard with a PyDev project.
+10. Use the defaults, select import existing projects, and finish the import.
-11. Change the folder to point at the new fifo_scheduler folder created by git, and finish the import.
 11. From the File menu, choose Import....
 Navigate down to Git: Projects from Git.
-12. Choose Clone URI, and paste this URI: 192.168.69.159:/usr/local/git/miseqpipeline.git
+12. Choose Clone URI, and paste this URI: https://github.com/ArtPoon/MiseqPipeline.git
-13. Get the user and password from your supervisor.
 14. Take all the branches, and select dev as your initial branch.
 15. Select import existing projects, and finish the import.
 15. Download the latest version of [bowtie2's binaries for Linux][bowtie2].